China: The Green Dragon – Environmental Action in the Middle Kingdom

 - Meet with biologists, professors and environmentalists at a clean water NGO.

 - Learn about challenges and solutions as China tries to balance economic growth and environmental stewardship.

 - Discuss food safety, clean air and water with Chinese students.

 - Live with rural and urban families during short homestays.

 - Meet with English speaking college students.

-- Work with farmers in a village collective and learn centuries old agricultural practices.
+- Work with Miao farmers in a village collective and learn centuries old agricultural practices.